Lama Buccerii in contrada S. Tommaso

 I proprietari del B&B Dimora Cagnazzi ad Altamura.
 Adriana De Santis e Domenico Rajola Pescarini.

-THE HISTORICAL LIBRARY
+HISTORICAL LIBRARY

 Today the building is about two hundred meters from the city of Altamura.
 According to the customs of its time, it was used by the Cagnazzi family as a place for study and meditation.